guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 - Alerts on different latency thresholds, at different percentiles, on all kinds of different metrics.

-- Extra code to detec and expose possible causes.
+- Extra code to detect and expose possible causes.

 - Associated dashboards for each of these possible causes.